 We’ve made a movie to show the human experience of the First World War...
 I hope it will give students a real sense of what it was like.Peter Jackson Director

 The First World War was the first major conflict to be captured on film.
 The public flocked to watch footage from the battlefields: one 1916 wartime documentary was seen in cinemas by an estimated 20 million people in just six weeks.
-Now, 100 years later, Peter Jackson’s extraordinary film brings the war back to life, using the latest digital technology to render this footage in HD colour – and, in selected cinemas, in 3-D. 14-18 NOW is delighted to be working with this exceptional director on the film, which we hope will open new perspectives on the war.
+Now, 100 years later, Peter Jackson’s extraordinary film brings the war back to life, using the latest digital technology to render this footage in HD colour.
+14-18 NOW is delighted to be working with this exceptional director on the film, which we hope will open new perspectives on the war.

 Explore the First World War through a new lens with these KS3 (S1 & S2) teaching resources.
 They contain exclusive clips, images and audio from They Shall Not Grow Old.
 Choose from three cross curricular themes of friendship, impact and reconciliation.
 The English, History and PSHE /PSE/ lessons are designed to promote discussion and debate about the First World War.
 Create your own teaching resources using the clips, images, sources and transcripts in the learning toolkit.